NileshEvrywhr/bleugod.github.io/content/posts/reverse-engineering-usbpcaps/index.md

 ---

 Auth0 CTF was another great experience for me to attempt all kinds of new challenges.
-I could only solve 6 challenges with just 1 Web this time().
+I could only solve 6 challenges with just 1 Web this time.
 Among Forensics was a challenege called `Log`, which gave me log.pcap file and hinted it records a transfer between USB device and the host.

 > if you dont know PCAP : a packet capture file consisting of captured network traffic

 ![wireshark.png](wireshark.png)

 opened the file with wireshark packet and noticed a new kind of communication, to be honest i did know this was possible until i understood what was happening...

 1. the source and destination using object IDs for communication, something i gathered when reading about SNMP
 2. protocol USB(Universal Serial Bus)

 it's apparent i'm not dealing with any 802.x traffic

 after few minutes of research i confirm that it's a USB traffic capture data. and then it hit me, everything inside a device is also networks, a mesh of paths between different components that talk to each other and make the computer work. i browse around to see what kind of information in the Packet details. this seems to contain few different devices. i saw what i thought are remains of a video file transfer, and thought the flag might be present in one of the frames, so i spent a major amount of time extracting those. no luck since i couldn't find anything on how to do it.

 but [i found 3 years old CTF write-up which was about reverse engineering USB keystrokes](https://abawazeeer.medium.com/kaizen-ctf-2018-reverse-engineer-usb-keystrok-from-pcap-file-2412351679f4), also from PCAP files, and thought maybe this is what happening here. quickly read through the article and saw that my pcap file had a lot of keyboard interrupts to as well(i just chose to ignore them at first) and read up on USB specifications [here](https://www.beyondlogic.org/usbnutshell/usb4.shtml#Interrupt).